Musical Genres – Discover the most listened to ones

 This genre has become increasingly popular over the years from its underground roots, having influenced mainstream pop music as well as many other genres such as hip-hop and trap music.

-The rise of EDM is largely attributed to innovations in technology that have allowed increased production capabilities, allowing more intricate sounds to be created quickly without the need for expensive studio equipment or relying on live instruments.
+The rise of EDM is largely attributed to innovations in technology that have allowed for increased production capabilities, allowing more intricate sounds to be created quickly without the need for expensive studio equipment or relying on live instruments.

 Country music